 The editor needs to have the ability to tell about a school truthfully but very much from her own point of view and those of the parents she talks to about it (very important part...the information does not just come from school visits.
 In fact, the visit is the last part of the puzzle).
 The idea is to give distant prospective parents an inside view, and information they cannot glean for themselves by just reading the school's own PR materials or the straight regurgitated facts from other guide books.

 The Good Schools Guide International covers schools worldwide that cater to the English-speaking expatriate population.
 It’s published by Lucas Publications, who also publish the UK-based Good Schools Guide.
-In case you're not familiar with the latter, it’s a breezy, subjective guide written by parents for parents about state, private, junior and senior schools in the UK.
+In case you haven't taken a look yet, this breezy, subjective guide is written by parents for parents about state, private, junior and senior schools in the UK.
 The reviews are unsolicited, selected and paid for by the guide and not the school.
 The decision to review a school is determined well before the school is contacted, largely as a result of parental word-of-mouth and enthusiasm, plus background research of available materials.

 Since 'good' can mean many things to parents with all kinds of children, when the GSG says 'good,' it means any school that parents would move to be close to, or change their lives in some way to get their children into it.
 Reviews are written as if one parent who liked the school were recommending it, warts and all, to another parent...and in such a way that parents can read between the lines to determine whether it is right for their child.
 It might be an intensely competitive academic school, perfect for the highly motivated overachiever, or it might be a school that does a great job of finding a place for every type of student.
 The thing is that the parents of the children there really love it.

-Access to the GSGI-selected school reviews, articles, transitioning information, other parents' comments, and GSGI advisors are available only by subscription.
+Access to the GSGI-selected school reviews, articles, transitioning information and other parents' comments is available only by subscription.

 We are looking for knowledgeable parents in various countries who know the schools where they live and can write about them, but who would be willing to advise parents needing overall educational and even cultural advice about the country to which they're moving.